Restraining Order Lawyer in Miami, FL

 - The respondent refuses to leave his or her place of residence that they share with the person who filed for the restraining order

-- Committing another act of violence or life-threatening domestic violence against the individual who filed for the restraining order
+- Committing another act of violence against the individual who filed for the restraining order

 - Contacting in any way, shape, or form the individual who filed for the restraining order or temporary restraining order

-Violating any of the above will be considered to be a misdemeanor and can come with penalties of up to one year in jail and/or $1000 in fines.
+Violating any of the above will be a misdemeanor and can come with penalties of up to 1 year in jail and/or $1000 in fines.

-Restraining orders are serious business and a defendant should not take the law into their own hands.
-Make sure to obtain the services of a skilled restraining order lawyer who can represent you in the court of law.
+Restraining orders are serious business, and a defendant should not take the law into their own hands.
+Make sure to obtain the services of a skilled Miami restraining order lawyer who can represent you in the court of law.